Christina Nilsson: Biography

 Christina Nilsson was born Christina Jonasdotter in a forester's hut at Sjöabol (or Snugge) farm near Växjö, Småland, the youngest of seven children of the peasants Jonas Nilsson (1798–1871) and Stina Cajsa Månsdotter (1804–1870).
-As a young child she received a rudimentary education, attending the local village free school where she learnt to read and write.
+As a young child she received a rudimentary education, attending the local village free school where she learned to read and write.
 From her earliest years, she demonstrated musical talent, both singing and in playing the violin and flute, and she was taught some music basics by Sven Grankvist, the parish organist, who unsuccessfully attempted to persuade her to go to Stockholm in search of further musical training.
 The family was very poor, making such training out of the question, and to make extra money the young Christina would sometimes go to the local market fairs with her parents or brother to perform.
 At the age of eleven, she was described in the Stockholm newspaper Fäderneslandet.
 She was discovered at age 14 by a wealthy district judge Fredrik Tornérhjelm when she was performing at such a market in Ljungby.
 Tornérhjelm became her patron, enabling her to take vocal training with Mlle Adelaide Valerius, Baronne de Leuhusen in Halmstad between 1857 and 1858.
 The Czech composer Bedřich Smetana, who lived in Gothenburg, became her piano teacher between 1858 and 1859.
 Upon request from Adelaide de Leuhusen, she went to Stockholm in September 1859, where she became a student of Franz Berwald, who gave her singing and violin lessons, and taught her music theory; Hilda Thegerström, another pupil of Berwald, was engaged at the same time to give the young Christina piano lessons, while Berwald's wife Mathilde gave her French and German language lessons.

 Pandora by Alexandre Cabanel, 1873.
 Nilsson was the model for this painting.